boostedgsx/FMG-SDWAN-Overlay-Templates/README.md

 Lab environment consisting of (4) Fortigate VMs running firmware 7.0.6 and (1) FortiManager VM running firmware 7.2.1

 All Fortigates are configured with SDWAN and (2) active WAN ports, both behind NAT.
+Each branch site has (2) active VLANS; VLAN100 and VLAN200.

 All IP addresses, hostnames, screenshots, etc are from the lab environment and contain no sensitive environmental information.

 <pre>